-Screenwriting can mean big money for those at the top.
+Screenwriting can mean seriously big money for those at the top.

-After all, screenplays usually account for around 1-3% of a film’s budget, and when a budget soars as Hollywood tentpoles usually do…well…get your calculator out.
+After all, screenplays usually account for around 1-3% of a film’s budget, and when a budget soars (as Hollywood tentpoles and Netflix originals often do)…well…get your calculator out.

 Some screenwriters can start breaking ground on those holiday homes when the cheques clear.

 Here are just some of the world’s highest paid screenwriters.

 David Koepp is undoubtedly one of the planet’s screenwriting kings.

 His PANIC ROOM earned him a cool $3m, whilst THE SUPERCONDUCTING SUPERCOLLIDER OF SPARKLE CREEK, WISCONSIN remains one very expensive unproduced spec, selling for $2.25m.

 David is also a pricey hired-hand on box office behemoths.

 – JURASSIC PARK, SPIDER MAN, WAR OF THE WORLDS and INDIANA JONES AND THE KINGDOM OF THE CRYSTAL SKULL to name a few.

 Not to mention the JACK RYAN reboot and Johnny Depp flop MORTDECAI.